IshaRanjan/Live-Support-system/README.md

   vs. member fields.
 - `assigned_agent_id` exists now even with one agent, so multi-agent assignment later doesn't need a schema change either.

-## Integrating into your main app

-When you're ready to move this into your Member Dashboard:

-1. Copy `components/support/`, `lib/support/`, `lib/supabase/`,
-   `types/`, `app/api/support/`, `app/api/member/support/`,
-   `app/api/cron/`, `app/support/`, `middleware.ts`, and
-   `supabase/migrations/0001_init.sql` into your main project.
-2. If your main app already has Supabase clients set up, you likely only need `lib/supabase/service.ts` from here (and can skip/merge `client.ts`/`server.ts`).
-3. Mount `<MemberSupportChat isMember={isMember} />` wherever it belongs in
-   your real Member Dashboard, swapping `lib/support/mock-member.ts` for your real purchase/session-booking check.
-4. Delete `app/dashboard/support/page.tsx` and `app/page.tsx` — those only
-   exist as demo entry points for running this standalone.